Why is Beck’s Modern Guilt on my best 1,000 albums ever list?

 Some stats & info about Beck – Modern Guilt

 - What kind of musical stylings does this album represent?
-Rock, Rock Music, Alternative Pop, Indie Rock, Neo-Psychedelia, Alternative Rock, Alternative Singer Songwriter
+Rock Music, Alternative Pop, Indie Rock, Neo-Psychedelia, Alternative Rock, Alternative Singer Songwriter

 - Rolling Stone’s greatest 500 albums ranking – not ranked!